|

 however, members of public bodies should be cautioned against

 using email in a manner that appears to entail simultaneity.
+In conclusion,

 members of a local electoral board are not violating FOIA